Fuyukai/Tinlok/docs/note-safety.rst

 API Safety
 ----------

-Some common APIs are marked as unsafe.
-These APIs are generally either easy to misuse, can cause errors with no clear cause, or leak resources if not handled properly.
-All of these APIs are marked as ``Unsafe``, and usually have a safer wrapper with stronger constraints.
+Some common APIs are marked as unsafe, for varying reasons:

+* Easy to misuse

+  - Some common APIs require extra setup before they can be use

 The ``Unsafe`` annotation
 -------------------------